karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ### Products Page

 The lessons learned: Nothing much.
-I added a new session atom (page-params) to store the pg-id parameter in GET /products/:pg-id router.
-Otherwise implementing the products page was almost identical to productgroups page that I implemented earlier.
+I added a new session atom (page-params) to store the pg-id parameter in GET /products/:pg-id router (didn't figure out any other way to pass it to the router).
+Otherwise implementing the products page was almost identical to the productgroups page that I implemented earlier.

 Some example screenshots of the page: